-Ancient Greece: What Is Voice?
+Ancient China: What Is Voice?

 Reading: The essential question, “what is voice?” also informs the reading and writing curriculum as students consider voice in both the texts they read and those they write.
 Fifth Graders build upon the reading strategies they learned in previous years.
 Now more comfortable with drawing inferences and writing in more detail about their thinking, students learn how to think more deeply about the characters, and to understand how paying close attention to the desires and motivation of these characters can deepen their understanding of a text.
 Students also focus on reading and analyzing nonfiction texts both to extract information and to better understand an author’s point of view.
 In Fifth Grade, students read independent books as well as books with a group of classmates.

 Writing: In Fifth Grade, students continue to focus on narrative, information, and opinion writing, and poetry, using more sophisticated techniques and creating more detailed and fully developed pieces.
 Students learn strategies to improve the effectiveness of their writing during whole class instruction and then receive individual coaching to give immediate feedback as they learn to improve their skills.
 Students study how to create rising tension in a story, how to structure an essay with supporting details, how to revise their work, and how to organize an argument through effective use of paragraph structure.
 Spelling, vocabulary, and grammar skills are reinforced through Word Study lessons.
-Cursive handwriting and keyboarding skills continue to be refined and utilized.
+Keyboarding skills continue to be refined and utilized.
 Drafting and editing of written work is done through word processing.

 The skills of problem solving, communication, critical thinking, and analysis continue to evolve in math in the Fifth Grade.
 Emphasis is placed on problem-solving processes and sound computation skills as students master the operations of addition, subtraction, multiplication, and division as applied to whole numbers, fractions, and decimals.
 Hands-on activities and math games deepen and enrich student understanding and application.

-Text: Everyday Math 5.
+Text: Illustrative Math 5.

 The Fifth Grade science curriculum, “How Our Bodies Work: From Atoms to Systems,” is directly connected to the core curriculum study of Ancient Greece.
 Not only were the Ancient Greeks the first people to think about the idea of the atom, but they were also intrigued by the human figure.
 Students explore the human body, starting from the most basic level of the atoms that make up the body and progressing through how those atoms connect together to make more complex structures.
 The year begins with the foundations of chemistry, including an introduction to matter, the atom, and the Periodic Table of Elements.
 Students then build upon their knowledge of atoms and elements to better understand molecules, cells, tissues, organs, and organ systems.
-Specifically, students examine the following organ systems: sensory, nervous (including the brain), skeletal, muscular, circulatory, digestive, and reproductive.
+Specifically, students examine the following organ systems: nervous, skeletal, muscular, circulatory, respiratory, digestive, and reproductive.
 The Fifth Grade science course includes a unit on puberty, health, and the male and female reproductive systems.

-Throughout the year, the students learn the fundamentals of scientific exploration by conducting lab experiments and completing hands on projects.
+Throughout the year, the students learn the fundamentals of scientific exploration by conducting lab experiments and completing hands-on projects.
 Students continue to build on their science practices by making predictions and hypotheses, recording data, analyzing and drawing conclusions from their data, and applying these conclusions to real world situations.

-In Fifth Grade French, teachers continue to use storytelling techniques, guided reading, personalized conversation, songs, and communicative games to develop the four major skills: reading, writing, listening, and speaking.
-The class acquires new phrases related to the classroom, parts of the body, and the family.
+French and Spanish: In the Fifth Grade French and Spanish classes, students use storytelling techniques, guided reading, personalized conversation, songs, and communicative games to develop the four major skills: reading, writing, listening, and speaking.
+The class acquires phrases related to the classroom, parts of the body, and the family.
 Vocabulary, such as the calendar, numbers 0-50, greetings, classroom objects, and classroom commands are addressed on an ongoing basis as students learn to function in the classroom.
 Students create mini skits, and participate in interactive games and activities to deepen their understanding.
 Grammar concepts include differentiating between talking to one person compared to a group of people and recognizing plural and gender markers.

-For students in the Fifth Grade, Choir continues to provide an opportunity to merge note-reading skills with the voice, independent of a student mentor/partner.
-While tracking words and notes on the musical score is becoming easier, continuing to learn to produce and support a beautiful singing tone and following a conductor remain a continued goal.
+For students in the Fifth Grade, Choir continues to provide an opportunity to merge note-reading skills with the voice.
+Tracking words and notes on the musical score while continuing to learn to produce and support a beautiful singing tone and following a conductor remain a continued goal.

-Orchestra: Students join the Far Brook Orchestra once they reach a certain level of proficiency in their musical skills.
-The Orchestra plays in Morning Meeting and at Instrumental Music Night.
+Orchestra: Students in Grades Fifth through Eighth join the Far Brook Orchestra once they reach a certain level of proficiency in their musical skills.
+The Orchestra plays in Morning Meeting and at the Spring Concert.
 Many students who participate in Orchestra also perform in the annual Recital Night in the spring.

 Social and Emotional